soehlert/dnsmansible-inventory/README.md

 # dnsmansible-inventory
-Dynamic inventory for ansible from dnsmasq server
+Dynamic inventory for ansible from /etc/hosts (or /etc/hosts formatted) file

 # Config